Are Tomatoes Bad For Gout?

 Conclusion

-So overall, while tomatoes do contain compounds that could potentially increase your risk of gout flare-ups, they may also have some beneficial effects for people as well.
+Whilst tomatoes do contain compounds that could potentially increase your risk of gout flare-ups, they may also have some beneficial effects for people as well.

 So at this point, there’s mixed evidence about whether or not tomatoes are good or bad for gout.